dotnet/docs-maui/docs/migration/android-binding-projects.md

 | `InputJar`             | `AndroidLibrary` | `Pack="false"` | Binding project              |
 | `LibraryProjectZip`    | `AndroidLibrary` | n/a            | Binding project              |

-Consider a `.aar` or `.jar` file, in which you are *not* interested in including a C# binding.
-This is common for cases where you have Java or Kotlin dependencies that you do not need to call from C#.
+Consider a `.aar` or `.jar` file, in which you aren't interested in including a C# binding.
+This is common for cases where you have Java or Kotlin dependencies that you don't need to call from C#.
 In this case, you can set the `Bind` metadata to `false`.
-By default, the file is picked up by the default wildcards, you can also use `Update` to set the `Bind` metadata:
+By default, the file is picked up by the default wildcards.
+You can also use the `Update` attribute to set the `Bind` metadata:

 ```xml
 <ItemGroup>